 10.1 The Provider shall comply with the Data Protection Laws with respect to the processing of the Customer Personal Data.

 10.2 The Customer warrants to the Provider that it has the legal right to disclose all Personal Data that it does in fact disclose to the Provider under or in connection with the Agreement.

-10.3 The Customer shall only supply to the Provider, and the Provider shall only process, in each case under or in relation to the Agreement, the Personal Data of identification, payment, security and service use of the following types: Customer name, email address, postal address in relation to payment sources, payment card informtion, password, IP address used to access the Service, analytics in relation to the use of the Service; and the Provider shall only process the Customer Personal Data for the following purposes: user account creation and access, ensure security of the Service and its users, collect payment, provide support, monitor Service performance, continuously improve the service.
+10.3 The Customer shall only supply to the Provider, and the Provider shall only process, in each case under or in relation to the Agreement, the Personal Data of identification, payment, security and service use of the following types: Customer name, email address, postal address in relation to payment sources, payment card information, password, IP address used to access the Service, analytics and plugin usage data collection in relation to the use of the Service; and the Provider shall only process the Customer Personal Data for the following purposes: user account creation and access, ensure security of the Service and its users, collect payment, provide support, monitor Service performance, continuously improve the service.

 10.4 The Provider shall only process the Customer Personal Data during the Term or the period the Customer accesses the Hosted Services, whichever is longer, subject to the other provisions of this Clause 10.
 For the avoidance of doubt, use of the Hosted Services to download, install and make use of free-issue products made available by the Provider constitutes access to the Hosted Services.

 10.5 The Provider shall only process the Customer Personal Data on the documented instructions of the Customer (including with regard to transfers of the Customer Personal Data to any place outside the European Economic Area), as set out in these Terms and Conditions or any other document agreed by the parties in writing.